adelheid2357894357846/android-tool-kit/README.md

 Usage

-    Info Command: Type info in the command box to get details about the toolkit’s features and usage instructions.
+    Info Command: Type info in the command box to get details about the toolkitâ€™s features and usage instructions.
     Shell Command: Type shell to enter ADB shell mode and execute shell commands on the connected Android device.

 Contributing